Kourion/published-paper/README.md

-# Papers which are officially published to a certain extent.
+# As it says on the tin, some published works.